 · Learners are encouraged to wear masks while they are on-site.
 Safety skills such as wearing a mask,

 handwashing and using hand sanitizer are prioritized in the learner’s programming.

-· Before sessions resume in-centre, legal guardians are encouraged to practice wearing a mask at home with the learner.
-Senior therapists will provide tips for legal guardians on how to familiarize the learner with this skill.
+· Before sessions resume in-centre, guardians are encouraged to practice wearing a mask at home with the learner.
+Senior therapists will provide tips for guardians on how to familiarize the learner with this skill.

 · The sensory room and library are only used when learners cannot go outdoors for recess in the event of inclement weather.

 · Learners are also able to access toys in their assigned therapy room which will then be sterilized at the end of each session and as needed.

 · Washrooms are limited to one person at a time.

 · Toilet facilities are sanitized after each use using disinfectant wipes.